Meadowsweet – Filipendula Ulmaria

 Flowers are preserved and used to add flavor to stewed fruits and jams.
-Meadowsweet leaves and flowers are used to add flavor to beverages such as beer and liqueurs.
+The leaves and flowers are used to add flavor to beverages such as beer and liqueurs.

 Meadowsweet tea is tastes wonderful and has a lot of benefits.
-Both flowers and leaves are used when making meadowsweet tea.
+Both flowers and leaves are used when making the tea.

 Meadowsweet does contain aspirin-like properties that are pain relieving.
 This compound also helps bring down fever.
-For this reason meadowsweet tea may be used to as a remedy for colds and the flu.
+For this reason the tea may be used to as a remedy for colds and the flu.

-Meadowsweet is known as a digestive remedy.
+It is also known as a digestive remedy.
 It is used when having problems like indigestion and gastritis.
 This herb helps to balance stomach acid production.

 Meadowsweet is rich in Vitamin C, iron, calcium, and silica.

 Warning: You should never use meadowsweet if you are sensitive to aspirin.
-Women who are pregnant or nursing should never use meadowsweet.
+Women who are pregnant or nursing should never drink this tea.

-During the Middle Ages meadowsweet was often used to flavor mead.
-For this reason it was often called “meadwort”.
+During the Middle Ages it was often used to flavor mead.
+For this reason the herb was often called “meadwort”.

 Meadowsweet has a long history of being associated with romance.
 In earlier times it was not uncommon to use meadowsweet in wreaths for the bride.
 It was also used scattered at weddings.
 For this reason it also had the nickname “bridewort”.